East Texas A&M plays Northwestern State on home losing streak - WTOP News

 Commerce, Texas; Saturday, 3:15 p.m.
 EST

-BOTTOM LINE: East Texas A&M hosts Northwestern State looking to stop its four-game home slide.
+BOTTOM LINE: East Texas A&M looks to stop its four-game home losing streak with a victory over Northwestern State.

 The Lions have gone 2-6 in home games.
-East Texas A&M allows 77.0 points and has been outscored by 13.0 points per game.
+East Texas A&M ranks sixth in the Southland with 13.2 assists per game led by TJ Thomas averaging 2.4.

-The Demons have gone 6-4 against Southland opponents.
-Northwestern State is 3-5 when it has fewer turnovers than its opponents and averages 11.7 turnovers per game.
+The Demons are 6-4 in conference play.
+Northwestern State has a 3-3 record in one-possession games.

-Addison Patterson is shooting 43.1% and averaging 13.3 points for the Demons.
-Micah Thomas is averaging 2.1 made 3-pointers over the last 10 games.
+Addison Patterson is scoring 13.3 points per game with 5.8 rebounds and 3.3 assists for the Demons.
+Micah Thomas is averaging 13.7 points and 2.8 rebounds while shooting 38.7% over the last 10 games.

 LAST 10 GAMES: Lions: 1-9, averaging 64.0 points, 27.7 rebounds, 14.6 assists, 9.5 steals and 3.5 blocks per game while shooting 41.3% from the field.
 Their opponents have averaged 74.3 points per game.